 Fueling For Sports Performance

-Registered Dietitian Connie Liakos, MS, RDN, CSSD, LD, is available to counsel child and teen athletes from the Portland, Oregon metro area.
+Registered Dietitian Connie Liakos, MS, RDN, CSSD, LD, is available to counsel child, teen and young adult athletes.
 She has worked with all types of athletes from recreational to elite competitors.
 She is board certified as a sports science dietitian.
+She sees patients virtually.

 Does your young athlete have a tough time making it through the week?
 While many factors can come into play, underfueling is a prime reason that student athletes run out of gas a few days into the week.
 In addition to taking a rest day, eating enough of the right foods can make a big difference in energy level and athletic performance.

 When an athlete is not eating enough calories to meet basic body needs, this is known as Low Energy Availability (LEA), commonly referred to as underfueling.
 For a child or teen athlete, a proper diet supplies the calories and nutrients needed for activity, growth, development, repair, and replenishment of energy stores.
 Failing to eat enough of the right foods at the right times can result in health problems, poor athletic performance and even impaired mental functioning.

 While it seems logical that the athlete with LEA will lose weight, that is not always the case.
 In fact, underfueling can actually make it more difficult to achieve a healthy weight because eating too few calories over time results in a lowered metabolic rate (metabolic rate is a measure of the body’s use of energy).
 When metabolic rate decreases, a slowdown occurs and fewer calories are burned both at rest and during activity.

 Some signs that an athlete may be experiencing LEA include some or all of the following:

 - Difficulty making it through practice or games/events

 - Prolonged recovery times after workouts or games/events

 - Change in mood, including irritability and anxiety